 Every cell is its own arbiter; and every member is become a sect.

-Ye are not bound one to another: ye have confounded your offices, and abandoned your functions, is an anarchy.
+Ye are not bound one to another: ye have confounded your offices, and abandoned your functions.

 Ye have reversed the direction of your magnetic currents: ye are fallen into confusion, and have given place to the spirit of misrule.